shred/shariff-backend-java/README.md

 To replace the caching mechanism (e.g. by EHCache), override the `getCountsCached()` method.

+For reading and normalizing the url parameter, override the `getUrl()` method.

 For an individual test whether the given url contains a valid host or not, override the `isValidHost()` method.